 The Great Wampum represents the formation of peaceful governance and meaningful relationships.
 Wampum is created from the shell of a clam, cutting from the white and purple parts of the shell.
 The shell is thought of as a living record, giving the speaker the ability to put the words of an agreement into the wampum.
 Each speaker thereafter uses the wampum to remember the initial agreement and the history that has happened to date.

 The two row wampum is a strong example, representing the forming relationships of Europeans and First Nations, specifically Dutch settlers and Haudenosaunee Nations.
 The Haudenosaunee and Dutch, upon contact, made an agreement with how they would interact and build relationships with one another when the Dutch were beginning to settle and expand into Haudenosaunee territory (1613).
-The belts, made out of white and purple shells, represented their agreements.
+The belts, made out of white and purple shells, represent their agreements.
 The belt has two purple rows running along side each other, representing two boats.
 A canoe, belonging to the Haudenosaunee, and a ship, representing the settlers.
 The boats travel along side one another, sharing the river, but never crossing or interfering with one another.
 In this sense, the agreement made emphasized that each nation will respect the ways of each other and not interfere with one another.
 Treaties, and wampum belts are the initial agreements between settlers and Indigenous nations.
 The Haudenosaunee see the Two Row Wampum as a living treaty; a way that they have established for their people to live together in peace; that each nation will respect the ways of the other as they meet to discuss solutions to the issues that come before them (Onondaga Nation, 2018).
+Other Wampum Belts such as the Western Great Lakes Covenant Chain Confederacy Wampum Belt and the Twenty Four Nations Wampum Belt were key to forming nation to nation relationships rooted in peace, friendship and respect.

 It is important for all Canadians to be aware of, and understand the initial treaties and agreements between settlers and First Nations.
 These initial treaties and agreements were about coexistence and mutual obligation.
 If you own property or plan on owning property in Canada, you are exercising a right that goes back to the very first signed treaties.
 In addition to the once peaceful relationships developed, the failure to uphold these initial agreements have resulted in a history of discriminatory legislation and policies that worked to found the Canadian state.
 To The Land Between, reconciliation is about reminding Canadians of the relationships that once existed between settlers and First Nations.
 A relationship of being equal.
 A nation to nation relationship.
-Reconciliation is about returning to these relationships.
+Reconciliation is about returning to these relationships and remembering the past no matter how shameful.

 The British North American Act of 1867 brought forth many discriminating policies and legislation that attempted to assimilate Indigenous populations into settler society.
 Some of these practices included residential schools, permit systems and the Sixties Scoop: